-James G. Marken, 51, had served as ANIP's Vice President, Operations, since March 2009 and has served as the Company's Vice President, Operations, since the Merger.
+James G. Marken, 54, had served as ANIP's Vice President, Operations and Product Development, since March 2009, He has served as the Company's Vice President, Operations, since June 2013 and was promoted to Senior Vice President, Operations and Product Development in May 2016.
 Mr. Marken joined ANIP in March 2007 as General Manager of the Minnesota facilities.
-As Vice President, Operations, Mr. Marken has been principally responsible for the following areas: warehousing, pharmaceutical manufacturing, packaging, engineering/maintenance, calibrations and purchasing.
-Mr. Marken brings over 20 years of pharmaceutical industry experience to the combined company.
+As Vice President, Operations and Product Development, Mr. Marken has been principally responsible for the following areas: manufacturing, packaging, engineering/maintenance, purchasing, and warehousing.
+Mr. Marken brings over 20 years of pharmaceutical industry experience to the Company.
 Prior to joining ANIP in March 2007, he worked for Solvay Pharmaceuticals as plant manager and in various departments including quality control, validation and manufacturing.
 Mr. Marken holds a B.S. degree in Chemistry from Bemidji State University.

-Robert Schrepfer, 42, had served as a director of ANIP from July 2010 and served as a director of the Company following the completion of the Merger until July 12, 2013.
-Since August 12, 2013, Mr. Schrepfer has served as the Company's Vice President of New Business Development and Contract Manufacturing.
+Robert Schrepfer, 45, since August 12, 2013, Mr. Schrepfer had served as the Company's Vice President of New Business Development and Contract Manufacturing and was promoted to Senior Vice President of New Business Development and Specialty Sales in May 2016.
 From 2005 to 2013, Mr. Schrepfer served as Assistant Portfolio Manager at Healthcare Value Capital, LLC, an SEC-registered healthcare investment firm.
 Mr. Schrepfer co-managed the firm's private equity portfolio and oversaw investments in healthcare services, devices and specialty pharmaceuticals.
 In addition, he was principal and founder of National Healthcare Analysis Group, LLC and served as Chief Financial Officer of National Healthcare Analysis Partners 1, LP, a partnership that seeks to identify and pursue healthcare fraud.

 Between 2003 and 2005, Mr. Schrepfer was Managing Director at Bear Stearns & Co.
 Inc., providing sell side research coverage of the pharmaceuticals industry.
 Mr. Schrepfer served as Clinical Director and Director of Outcomes and Research at the Centers for Aquatic Rehabilitation from 1997 to 2001.
-Mr. Schrepfer received an M.B.A. in Finance and Health Sector Management from Duke University and an M.S. in Physical Therapy from the University of Indianapolis.
+Mr. Schrepfer received an M.B.A. in Finance and Health Sector Management from Duke University, an M.S. in Physical Therapy from the University of Indianapolis, and a B.A. degree from the University of Kansas.
 He is currently a member of the Health Sector Advisory Council at Duke University.